A minimalist, setting-agnostic, roleplay-focused, attribute-based tabletop roleplaying system.

 Knowledge (2): Galactic Trade Law (Mostly) applies.

-GM sets difficulty at 10 (hard, guns are already drawn).
+GM sets difficulty at 7 (standard, guns are already drawn but no shooting yet).

 Yil-Tesska rolls 9 binary results: ✓ ✗ ✓ ✓ ✗ ✓ ✗ ✓ ✓ = 6 successes from rolls.